-This dojo has started as The Berkeley YMCA, Shotokan Karate group was founded in 1995 by Marty, Mike and Amor under the guidance of the late godan, Daniel Chemla. and continues to be led by Alex Gitelman, a second degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.
+This dojo has started as The Berkeley YMCA, Shotokan Karate group was founded in 1995 by Marty, Mike and Amor under the guidance of the late godan, Daniel Chemla. and continues to be led by Alex Gitelman, a third degree black belt student of Tsutomu Ohshima, founder of Shotokan Karate of America.

 Our members enjoy a direct link to ancient masters of martial arts through Mr. Ohshima and his direct instructor, Gichin Funakoshi, founder of Shotokan Karate.

 We strive to strengthen body, mind and spirit, perfect character, and faithfully transmit the art to future generations.

 Benefits of Practicing Karate